ankush152002/Github-actions-CI/readme.md

-- The pipeline clones the repository, installs dependencies, runs tests (if any), deploys the updated application to the EC2 instance, and updates the S3 bucket with any static files from the application.
+- The pipeline clones the repository, deploys the updated application to the EC2 instance, and updates the S3 bucket with any static files from the application.

 5] Manage Access and Permissions:
+=

 - Set up IAM roles and policies to ensure the EC2 instance can interact with the S3 bucket.